Rokford/FlickrGallery/README.md

 * Images are cached using NSCache
 * Images are downloaded asynchronously for visible rows
 * Search is done offline (filters the already downloaded results)
+* Search results are NOT persisted in Core Data

 ## Error handling
 * The networking errors are propagated up to the main ViewController, and displayed in a popup